Enalean/tuleap-documentation-en/languages/en/user-guide/rest/quick-start/query.rst

 ..
 NOTE::

   Pagination is here to save resources (server, bandwidth, client) by not returning all items at once.
-You can adjust the limit to retrieve more items at once or less items at once.
+You can adjust the limit to retrieve more items or less items at once.
 However do not ask too few items in order to not penalize user experience (YAY network latency).

 Conclusions